The Land Before Time II: The Great Valley Adventure: Production

-In July 1993, Universal Cartoon Studios announced that a direct-to-video sequel to The Land Before Time was in development.
-A release date was not set at that time.
+By July 1993, Universal Cartoon Studios began the production on a direct-to-video sequel to The Land Before Time; a release date was not set at that time.

 Music

 This was the film that introduced the musical format to the series and every subsequent film has followed this style ever since.
 Even though the film features an original score by Michael Tavera, it contains musical cues from James Horner's score of the original film.
 Tavera has been the main music composer for the sequels ever since.

+All tracks are written by The Roches.

 Release

-The film was released in the United States on December 13, 1994.
+In the United States, the film was originally released on LaserDisc on December 23, 1994, for retail availability – and on VHS three days later (which was the 26 of that same month and year) for national-availability advertising.

 Reception

 In 2011, Total Film ranked it as 7th among the "50 Worst Kids Movies".
 In August 2014, the New York Post ranked each of the 13 Land Before Time films released up to that point and placed The Great Valley Adventure at number 5.
 The New York Post wrote that out of each film, The Great Valley Adventure "does the best job of maintaining some of the darker tone of the original movie while broadening its humor for younger audiences.
-But it's also responsible for introducing the musical format, so, boo."
+But it's also responsible for introducing the musical format, so, boo".
 The film received a nomination for "Best Animated Video Production" at the 23rd Annie Awards in 1995, losing to The Gate to the Mind's Eye.